New Year, New Wages – California's 2025 Minimum Wage Laws Explained

 Update your payroll system

-1. Update your payroll system:
+1. Update your payroll system

 - Ensure accurate calculations for overtime, taxes, and other deductions based on the updated wage.

-- Test the system for accuracy before the first payroll cycle of 2024.
+- Test the system for accuracy before the first payroll cycle of 2025.

-2. Review and revise your employee contracts:
+2. Review and revise your employment agreements

-3. Double-check exempt employee classifications:
+3. Double-check exempt employee classifications

 - Assess job duties and hours to confirm alignment with exempt status criteria under the new wage laws.